geleto/cascador-ai/README.md

 *   **`usage`**: Token usage information for the generation.
 *   **`response`**: The raw response object, which contains:
     *   **`messages`**: An array of the new messages from the current turn (the user prompt message and the assistant's reply).
     *   **`messageHistory`**: The complete, updated message history, ready to be passed to the next conversational turn.
-It excludes static messages from the renderer's configuration.
+It excludes static messages from the component's configuration.

 ***